fpsampayo/QGIS-Documentation/source/docs/pyqgis_developer_cookbook/vector.rst

   SvgMarker
   VectorField

-:class:`QgsSymbolLayerV2Registry` class manages a database of all available symbol layer types.
+The `QgsSymbolLayerRegistry <https://qgis.org/pyqgis/master/core/QgsSymbolLayerRegistry.html>`_ class manages a database of all available symbol layer types.

-To access symbol layer data, use its :func:`properties` method that returns a key-value dictionary of properties which determine the appearance.
+To access symbol layer data, use its `properties() <https://qgis.org/pyqgis/master/core/QgsSymbolLayer.html#qgis.core.QgsSymbolLayer.properties>`_ method that returns a key-value dictionary of properties which determine the appearance.
 Each symbol layer type has a specific set of properties that it uses.
 Additionally, there are generic methods :func:`color`, :func:`size`, :func:`angle`, :func:`width`